ehsan2022002/VirastarE/Summary/TextSummarizer/README.md

 # TextSummarizer
-using stanford POS tagger for adding multi language compatibility and KVM
+using stanford POS tagger for adding multi language compatibility and KVM for java